avalon-lang/avaloni/docs/source/reference/syntax.rst

 But Avalon imposes two extra rules on what form valid identation:

 * Whitespace and tabs cannot be mixed.
 It is either one or the other.
-* All identation must be multiples of the very identation.
-This means that if the first identation is 4 whitespaces long, a 6 whitespaces identation will not be allowed.
+* All identation must be multiples of the very first identation.
+This means that if the first identation is 4 whitespaces long, a 6 whitespaces identation will not be allowed anywhere else in the entire source file.

 Here is an example of valid identation.